-- 36 4.10.
-The differences in management required for the various phases of a nuclear or radiological - emergency should be identified at the preparedness stage.
-During the transition phase, the emergency - 38 response organization established during the emergency phase should be gradually relieved of its - duties, so that the organizations with the respective authority, roles and responsibilities can take over - 40 the activities on a routine basis within the planned or existing exposure situation. - 4.11.
-With the formal termination of the emergency, the structure of the emergency response - 42 organization should be deactivated.
-At that stage, the management structure of the response
+- 39 4.10.
+The differences in management required for the various phases of a nuclear or radiological - 40 emergency should be identified at the preparedness stage.
+During the transition phase, the emergency - 41 response organization established during the emergency phase should gradually return to routine - 42 (non-emergency) duties, so that the organizations with the respective authority, roles and

-- 1 organizations should revert to what it had been prior to the emergency to allow for an effective - 2 response to any emergency that might occur in the future; however, some organizations may need to - 3 assume additional responsibilities.
-There may also be a need for new coordination and consultation - 4 mechanisms for those organizations dealing with the consequences of the emergency in the longer - 5 term under an existing exposure situation. - 6 4.12.
-The gradual change in the management during the transition phase should consider the need - 7 for the simultaneous existence of different administrative structures in different geographical areas. - 8 Transfer of information and data - 9 4.13.
-The respective organizations assuming responsibility for the activities in the transition phase, - 10 and in the longer term within an existing exposure situation, should quickly develop an understanding - of the situation.
-Arrangements should be established that would allow for the relevant information and - data on the nuclear or radiological emergency to be made available to these organizations, including, - for example, the protection strategy implemented during the emergency phase and the rationale - supporting the decisions made during this phase. - 15 4.14.
+- 1 responsibilities can take over the activities on a routine basis within the planned or existing exposure - 2 situation. - 3 4.11.
+With the formal termination of the emergency, the structure of the emergency response - 4 organization should be deactivated.
+At that stage, the management structure of the response - 5 organizations should revert to what it had been prior to the emergency to allow for an effective - 6 response to any emergency that might occur in the future; however, some organizations may need to - 7 assume additional responsibilities.
+There may also be a need for new coordination and consultation - 8 mechanisms for those organizations dealing with the consequences of the emergency in the longer - 9 term under an existing exposure situation. - 10 4.12.
+The gradual change in the management during the transition phase should consider the need - for the simultaneous existence of different administrative structures in different geographical areas. - 12 Transfer of information and data - 13 4.13.
+The respective organizations assuming responsibility for the activities in the transition phase, - and in the longer term within an existing exposure situation, should quickly develop an understanding - of the situation.
+Arrangements should be established that would allow for the relevant information and - data on the nuclear or radiological emergency to be made available to these organizations, including, - 17 for example, the protection strategy implemented during the emergency phase and the rationale - supporting the decisions made during this phase. - 19 4.14.
 As part of the arrangements referred to in para.
-4.13: - 16 The type of information and data from the emergency phase that may be of relevance for the - transition phase should be clearly identified. - 18 Relevant organizations that will need access to respective information and data should be - 19 identified.

-- 20 A mechanism should be established to record this information and data during the emergency - 21 phase and to exchange it efficiently among the relevant organizations. - 22 4.15.
-During the transition phase, consideration should be given to ensuring an overlap of - 23 management and technical personnel involved in the emergency phase and those to be involved - 24 during the transition phase for an agreed period to ensure continuity between the two phases.
+4.13: - 20 The type of information and data from the emergency phase that may be of relevance for the - transition phase should be clearly identified. - 22 Relevant organizations that will need access to respective information and data should be - 23 identified. - 24 A mechanism should be established to record this information and data during the emergency - 25 phase and to exchange it efficiently among the relevant organizations. - 26 4.15.
+Consideration should be given to ensuring an overlap of management and technical personnel - 27 involved in the emergency phase and those to be involved during the transition phase for an agreed - period to ensure continuity between the two phases.

-Hazard assessment
+29 Hazard assessment